HartBlanc/anki-uk-geography/CONTRIBUTING.md

 ![](img/UK_Geog_Data_Flow.svg)

 ## SVG IDs and anki templates
-So how does Anki know which region to highlight on each card? and what colour to highlight it? and which cards to generate?
+So how does Anki know which region to highlight on each card? and which colour to highlight it? and which cards to generate?

 This behaviour is specified in the templates in `src/anki-dm/templates` using [conditional replacement](https://docs.ankiweb.net/#/templates/generation?id=conditional-replacement) and [template variables](https://docs.ankiweb.net/#/templates/intro?id=card-templates).

-The fill colours are specified in `src/uk_*.svg` and passed to anki-dm as fields in `data.csv` by `build.py`.
+The fill colours are specified in the SVG files (`src/uk_*.svg`) and passed to anki-dm as fields in `data.csv` by `build.py`.

 Note that the element ids in the SVG must align with the wikipedia url for counties (with "_" replaced with space and quotes removed).
-This ensures unqiueness, for example West Midlands is both a county and a region, and also ensures a reliable predictable mapping for cities to counties.
+This ensures unqiueness, for example West Midlands is both a county and a region, and also ensures a reliable predictable mapping from cities to counties.
 For example the West Midlands county has ID **West Midlands (county)** in each svg file in `src/uk_*.svg` because it's Wikipedia URL is **https://en.wikipedia.org/wiki/West_Midlands_(region)**